 An alternative to video playback, WATCHOUT can play image sequences.
 This is conceptually similar to video file playback, but instead of storing the entire video in a single file, each video frame is stored as a separate file.

 The TGA (without run-length encoding compression) files yields best playback performance.

 How do you play uncompressed video with WATCHOUT?

 Due to the large amount of raw data in a video stream, storing and playing back uncompressed video is usually not feasible.
-To playback uncompressed video from WATCHOUT we recommend the use of image sequences (TIFF for optimal playback performance).
+To playback uncompressed video from WATCHOUT we recommend the use of image sequences.

 As an example of file size and image quality, we use the film Big Buck Bunny (downloaded from https://media.xiph.org).